 A REST URL is a good example of complex servlet mapping.
 The URL requests the page

-/travel/about.
+/demo-project/about.
 The servlet mapping part contains detailed information about the requested resource.

 Parts of a servlet mapping: